matplotlib/matplotlib/doc/glossary/index.rst

       <http://en.wikipedia.org/wiki/Portable_Network_Graphics>`_), a raster graphics format
       that employs lossless data compression which is more suitable for line art than the lossy jpg format.
-Unlike the gif format, png is not encumbered by erements for a patent license.
+Unlike the gif format, png is not encumbered by requirements for a patent license.

   PS
       Postscript (`PS <http://en.wikipedia.org/wiki/PostScript>`_) is a